 Still, even leaving Moby Dick as a particularly vicious whale aside, sperm whales have always had a reputation for being way more tough than other kinds of normal, wimpy whales like the right whale.

 Some writers even claim that sperm whales are the vampires of the sea, constantly out for human blood.
-OK, "vampires of the sea" was our phrase, but you get the idea.
+Okay, "vampires of the sea" was our phrase, but you get the idea.

 The result of all this is that most of the guys who have gotten accustomed to hunting right whales absolutely refuse to hunt sperm whales.